 - Preheat oven to 400F.
 Spray a non-stick muffin pan with floured cooking spray, or grease and flour the pan; set aside.
 (I prefer cosmetically to not use liners, and they could stick to muffins; have not tested liners with this recipe)

 - In a large mixing bowl, mash the avocado very well.
-Tip – The riper the avocado, the sweeter it will be and easier it’ll mash.

 - Add the granulated sugar, oil, Greek yogurt or sour cream, light brown sugar, vanilla, cinnamon, nutmeg, optional salt, and whisk to combine.